getpelican/pelican/CONTRIBUTING.rst

   <https://pypi.org/project/pycodestyle>`_ or `flake8
   <https://pypi.org/project/flake8/>`_ tools, the latter of which in
   particular will give you some useful hints about ways in which the code/formatting can be improved.
-If you are relying on your editor for PEP8 compliance, note that the line length specified by PEP8 is 79 (excluding the line break).
+We try to keep line length within the 79-character maximum specified by PEP8.
+Because that can sometimes compromise readability, the hard/enforced maximum is 88 characters.
 * Ensure your code is compatible with the `officially-supported Python releases`_.
 * Add docs and tests for your changes.
 Undocumented and untested features will not be accepted.